 I’ve personally experienced the symptoms of a sketchy Jeep transmission when my mate and I were driving in his trusty 2018 Wrangler, feeling all cool and stuff, when suddenly, the CHECK ENGINE –FAULTY TRANSMISSION light appears.
 OOPS!
 Not something you want to see right?

-All sorts of crazy thoughts immediately starts going through our minds.
+All sorts of crazy thoughts immediately start going through our minds.
 What did we do?

 After a bit of inspection, we noticed some transmission fluid dripping from underneath the vehicle.
 Later we also noticed fluid in his driveway.
 The vehicle felt rather weird like it was holding onto the gears a bit longer than necessary.
 And the transmission didn’t sound too healthy either.
 Prior to that, we noticed the up-shifting was lethargic, even when on a decline, holding the revs at over 2500rpm.

 What was the problem?

 What we noticed was a leak somewhere near the transmission, hence the oil spill.
 Also, the transmission fluid was low, so that possibly affected the shifting process somewhat, causing the transmission to labor a bit.

 If this happens to you, crawl underneath and have a look around the transmission to inspect where the leak is coming from.
 Later it was discovered by the dealership to be a leaking rear seal, which was sorted under warranty.